mxaddict/www.codedmaster.com/content/blog/2026-01-24-jekyll-to-zola-migration.md

 +++
+date = 2026-01-24
-title = "Why I Switched: Migrating My Blog from Jekyll to Zola" date = 2026-01-24 description = "Learn about the reasons and process behind migrating a personal tech blog from Jekyll to Zola, highlighting performance gains, Rust's benefits, and Zola's features."
+title = "Why I Switched: Migrating My Blog from Jekyll to Zola" description = "Learn about the reasons and process behind migrating a personal tech blog from Jekyll to Zola, highlighting performance gains, Rust's benefits, and Zola's features."
 [taxonomies]
-tags = ["jekyll", "zola", "static site generator", "migration", "web development", "rust"] [extra] author = "mxaddict"
+tags = ["jekyll", "zola", "static site generator", "migration", "web development", "rust"]
 +++

 For a while now, my blog has been running on Jekyll, a solid static site